The Ditch (website)

-The Ditch is an Irish political news website established by journalists Eoghan McNeill, Roman Shortall, Chay Bowes and businessman Paddy Cosgrave in April 2021 with the later business name and corporation Ditch Media Limited registered in August 2021.

-The website focuses on investigative journalism and investigations into politicians and since its creation has broken news stories in Ireland relating to Fine Gael party members which have resulted in two Ministers of State resigning from office.
+The Ditch is an Irish political news website established by journalists Eoghan McNeill, Roman Shortall, Chay Bowes, and businessman Paddy Cosgrave in April 2021.
+The website has focused on investigative journalism and investigations into politicians and since its creation has broken news stories in Ireland relating to politicians which have resulted in two Ministers of State resigning from office.

 Origins and founders

-Paddy Cosgrave has been noted as the primary financial backer of the Ditch although he has no shareholding or directorship in the company.
+The Ditch was founded by Paddy Cosgrave, Roman Shortall, Chay Bowes and Eoghan McNeill.
+Paddy Cosgrave is the primary financial backer of the Ditch via his Web Summit organisation.
 Cosgrave is the organiser behind the Web Summit conferences, which in the early 2010s were hosted annually in Dublin.
 However, in 2016 Cosgrave pulled Web Summit from Dublin and moved it to Lisbon, Portugal following an argument with the sitting Fine Gael government over a number of issues including grants.
 Since that dispute, Cosgrave has been described as holding a "grudge" against Fine Gael which has motivated him to support the company.
 The Ditch maintains Cosgrave has no editorial influence over the publication.

-Eoghan McNeill is a journalist who had formerly worked for the Irish Independent, China Daily and the Cork News.
+Eoghan McNeill is a journalist who had formerly worked for the Irish Independent, China Daily, and the Cork News.
 He had also worked for Cosgrave's Web Summit in the past.

-Chay Bowes, a friend of Cosgrave's, was also a founding member of the Ditch.
+Chay Bowes, a friend of Cosgrave's, was a founding member of the Ditch.
 Bowes had previously been involved in supplying information about Leo Varadkar providing a copy of a confidential document on GP contracts to Maitiú Ó Tuathail, president of the National Association of General Practitioners, in a story which was broken by Village Magazine.
 Bowes resigned his directorship at the Ditch in June 2022.

 Reception

-In October 2022 the Phoenix opined that it remained sceptical about supposed non-influence of Cosgrave over the editorial direction of the website.
-It also remarked that for a website created by people with a background in technology, the website was formated like it had been "designed by a transition-year student".
+In October 2022, The Phoenix opined that it remained sceptical about the supposed non-influence of Cosgrave over the editorial direction of the website.
+It also remarked that for a website created by people with a background in technology, the website was formatted like it had been "designed by a transition-year student".

-In a January 2023 podcast, Hugh Linehan and Pat Leahy of the Irish Times stated they welcomed the arrival of the Ditch into the Irish news and media scene, stating they believed that the more scrutiny applied to public figures and politicians in Ireland, they better governance it would produce, regardless if it was a new or old media source producing that scrutiny.
+In a January 2023 podcast, Hugh Linehan and Pat Leahy of The Irish Times stated they welcomed the arrival of The Ditch into the Irish news and media scene, stating they believed that the more scrutiny applied to public figures and politicians in Ireland, they better governance it would produce, regardless of if it was a new or old media source producing that scrutiny.